Kinovea/kinovea-docs/source/measurement/coordinatesystem.rst

 The following alignment options are available:

-- The line defines the horizontal axis
+- :guilabel:`The line defines the horizontal axis`
-- The line defines the vertical axis
+- :guilabel:`The line defines the vertical axis`
-- Aligned to image axes
+- :guilabel:`Aligned to image axes`

-If "Align to image axes" is selected the orientation of the line is ignored.
+If :guilabel:`Align to image axes` is selected the orientation of the line is ignored.

 .. image:: /images/measurement/coordinatesystemline.png
     :align: center